Are you receiving unwelcome calls?

 - Callers advising that your computer has a virus or is infecting other computers

 If you are receiving unwelcome calls or texts, hang up immediately and don’t reply to any suspicious texts.

-For any calls threatening life or property, contact the police immediately on 000.
+For any calls threatening life or property, contact the police immediately.

 I want to...

 Discover how you can use blocking and screening to prevent unwelcome calls from reaching you.

 Report unwelcome calls

 If you have received any unwelcome calls, let us know - we’re here to help.
 Use the following online application to report these calls.

 Find out about the types of unwelcome calls you might be receiving, and the strategies for dealing with them.

 Who else can help?